TiWinDeTea/PapraGame/README.md

 You may change your keys settings within the ``keys.conf`` file

 /!\ Under developement.
-Only a maximum of 2 players for now, up to 4 in the future.
-Will probably be available for Local Network aswell later.
+Latest version : v0.4 -- Crepitum Anatum
+We are currently working make this game fully graphical, together with a Network part.
 <br/>

 ###Gameplay